NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AutomatedLandmarkingSupport/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Objective A. Prototype joint operations on linked landmark sets
-1. Objective B. Troubleshoot landmark editor and identify fixes
+2. Objective B. Troubleshoot landmark editor and identify fixes
-1. Objective C. Identify overlap between Surface Markups development and SlicerMorph user needs.
+3. Objective C. Identify overlap between Surface Markups development and SlicerMorph user needs.
+4. Objective D. Document plan to improve Markups module to improve performance when working with large number of points.

 ## Approach and Plan